peru trip f.a.q. for friends

 Is it safe to visit Peru?

-What I’ll say is that I have managed to pull of a decent record in this country so if you don’t do anything I wouldn’t do you should be alright.
+What I’ll say is that I have managed to pull off a decent record in this country so if you don’t do anything I wouldn’t do you should be alright.

 Why don’t you stop being lazy and answer my questions in conversation like any normal person?